chrisdiana/cms.js/README.md

 ## Documentation
-Check out the rest of the documentation on how to use configuration settings, options, templates and more at the [Wiki](https://github.com/chrisdiana/cms.js/wiki).
+Check out the rest of the documentation on how to use configuration settings, options, etc. at the [Wiki](https://github.com/chrisdiana/cms.js/wiki).

 ## How it works